varunghat/datathon2025/README.md

 * presentation of the solution

 ### Hand-in
 To evaluate prediction score, classification labels have to be provided in the same format as in the provided example.
 Name your submission csv file as "<team_name>.csv".
-Please fork this repository, start developing your project, and ensure your final submission, including your code, is uploaded to your forked repository *before Sunday 12:00*, as this will be used to evaluate your solution.
+Please fork this repository, start developing your project, and ensure your final submission, including your code, is uploaded to your forked repository **before Sunday 12:00pm**, as this will be used to evaluate your solution.